-As academic officers of Trinity College of Arts and Sciences, the academic deans report to the Dean of Academic Affairs and serve under the leadership of the Senior Associate Dean of Trinity College.
+As academic officers of Trinity College of Arts and Sciences, the academic deans report to the Dean of Academic Affairs and serve under the leadership of Senior Associate Dean Gerald Wilson.
 They oversee and ensure the progress of undergraduate students toward graduation, provide counsel and advice to students regarding their academic plans, both present and future, and are responsible for ensuring that policies are applied conscientiously and equitably and exceptions are granted in consistent ways.
 The academic deans contribute to the development and promulgation of academic policies and programs, and publish, administer, and interpret them for undergraduate students, faculty, and parents.

 Overview of a Four-Year Dean Model

 I serve as the academic dean for non-degree students (also known as Continuing Studies students) and all summer visiting students.
 Administratively, I am the director/dean of the Duke Office of Continuing Studies and Summer Session and a volunteer advisor for the Academic Advising Center.
 Contact me »

 As an academic dean, I support students who live or did live in Southgate House.
-I serve as a prehealth advisor, and as dean and academic advisor for women’s basketball and football players.
+I serve as a prehealth advisor, and as dean and academic advisor for the women’s basketball team and football players.
 I am also the director of the Cardea Fellows Program and a lecturer in the Department of Biology.
 Contact me »

 As an Academic Dean, I support students who live in the East House and seniors in Brown residence hall.
 I serve as the director of the Academic Advising Center (advising.duke.edu).
 The AAC is a student's primary academic home in Trinity College until they declare a major and join a department.
 I am...
 Contact me »